nasa/cumulus/docs/deployment/postgres-database-deployment.md

   git clone https://github.com/nasa/cumulus-template-deploy <repository-name>
 ```

-We will return to [configuring this repo and using it for deployment below](#deploying-the-cumulus-instance).
+We will return to [configuring this repo and using it for deployment below](#configure-and-deploy-the-module).

 <details>
-  <summary>Optional: Create a new repository</summary>
+  <summary>Optional: Create a New Repository</summary>

   [Create a new repository](https://help.github.com/articles/creating-a-new-repository/) on Github so that you can add your workflows and other modules to source control: